 Talks disappear forever – as soon as they finish.
 So when you step into a room too late?
 It’s live audio.
 You have missed a part, and there’s no listen-back or on-demand.
 Gone with the wind!

-Content is also not transcribed and thus not offered as plain text either.
-Better pay attention.
-Or record the talk.
-And AI transcribe it yourself.
+The content is also not transcribed and thus not offered as plain text.
+You better pay attention.
+Or record the talk, and AI transcribe it yourself.
 Oops.

-Clubhouse is available for iPhone only, and it has been excluding Android users since day one.
-And today, it’s still day one.
+Clubhouse is available for iPhone only, and it has excluded Android users since day one—and today, it’s still day one.

 You can download the App from the App Store, but it’s an invite-only network.
 Ask your peers to invite you.

-UX started off dramatically, and mechanisms were crippled.
-But tweaks and buzz around the coffee machine because innovators were bragging about their new toy.
+UX started dramatically, and mechanisms were crippled.
+But tweaks and buzz around the coffee machine because innovators bragged about their new toy.
 Yup.
 You’re a cool dude!

 Clubhouse was officially launched in April 2020.
-Clubhouse currently has 10 million weekly active users, according to a town hall meeting hosted by CEO Paul Davidson.
+According to a town hall meeting hosted by CEO Paul Davidson, it currently has 10 million weekly active users.

 That’s impressive, considering the platform is still iPhone-only and had just 2 million users in January 2021.
 And only 1,500 in May 2020.

-Clubhouse is currently available in 154 countries (the iOS App Store operates in 175 countries).
+Clubhouse is available in 154 countries (the iOS App Store operates in 175 countries).

 And the app is starting to gain traction outside of North America.

-In fact, Clubhouse is currently the #1 most-downloaded app in Germany, Japan, Slovakia, and Turkey.
+Clubhouse is currently the #1 most downloaded app in Germany, Japan, Slovakia, and Turkey.

-Clubhouse has raised over $10 million to date.
-Over 180 organizations and venture capitalists have invested in Clubhouse to date.
+To date, Clubhouse has raised over $10 million, and over 180 organizations and venture capitalists have invested in it.

 The social audio app is currently valued at $1 billion (up from $100 million in May 2020).
 With its $1 billion valuation, Clubhouse is now a Unicorn startup, joining the ranks of Uber and Airbnb.